 Terry Blair-Burton joined Region 9 in 2010 is currently Program Administrator overseeing day-to-today operations of the Southwest Enterprise Zone and managing the organization’s business loan portfolio.
 She works closely with businesses, nonprofits and area accountants, in addition to loan clients.
 Her background is in Office Management, customer service, and building parent school partnerships.

-Tiffany Brodersen has been a grant writer for 13 years.
+Tiffany Brodersen has been a grant writer for 14 years and has helped organizations raise over $7 million dollars in funding.
 She has a BS in Advertising and Sociology and a Master’s in Public Administration.
-Tiffany serves as the co-chair of the Southwest Rural Philanthropy Days Regional Leadership Committee and sits on the board of the newly formed Colorado Healthcare Coalition working toward accessible and transparent healthcare for rural Colorado.
-Email
+Tiffany serves as the co-chair of the Southwest Rural Philanthropy Days Steering Committee and sits on the board of the Colorado Healthcare Coalition.

 Stephani Burditt joined Region 9 in 2014.
-She has a BA and Master’s in Business Management and has integrated marketing and grant research/writing into her Office Manager position.
-She sits on the Colorado Workforce Board, and is the Secretary for the Durango Film Institute, and the Treasurer for the Ignacio Creative District.
+She has a BA and Master’s in Business Management and has integrated marketing and accounting into her position.
+She is the Coordinator for the San Juan Resource Conservation and Development Council and sits on the Colorado Workforce Board, is the Secretary for the Durango Film Institute, and the Treasurer for the Ignacio Creative District.

 Elizabeth Marsh is a Fort Lewis College Business Administration graduate.
 She has an extensive understanding of the region’s resources for economic growth and the experience necessary to leverage these resources for new business development.
 She has overseen the creation of 31 new businesses in Southwest Colorado and has built the SCAPE accelerator program into an award-winning, results-oriented engine for innovation and growth.